 According to the Centers for Disease Control and Prevention (CDC), more than one-third of adults ages 65 and older fall each year in the United States.
 People with vision loss are almost twice as likely to experience multiple falls as those with normal vision.

 To prevent falling, use contrasting hand rails that go beyond the steps for a safer grasp and easier walk down the stairs.

-There are a number of things you can do to prevent falls in your home, such as:
+There are a number of things you can do to prevent falls in your home:

 - Don't store the things you need in high places that would require the use of a step stool to reach.